WillyPChem/Jellium/README.md

 - The definition of the Fock operator and the SCF Energy follow the convention in Peter Gill's paper on Jellium RHF here: https://github.com/WillyPChem/Jellium/blob/master/Papers/Particle_in_Cube.pdf
 	- Fock operator -> Equation 3.8
 	- SCF Energy ->    Equation 3.3

+- Current target for SCF calculation is to reproduce the Nelectrons=2, Norbs=26, total energy from Table V in Peter Gill's paper (17.14416 Hartrees)